zyossas/cordova-plugin-facebook-connect/docs/ios/README.md

 #### Error: pod: Command failed with exit code 31

 If you install the plugin and face the error `Failed to install 'cordova-plugin-facebook-connect': Error: pod: Command failed with exit code 31`, it probably means that your local Pod repo is not up-to-date.
-In order to solve the problem, prior the installation, run th following command in your platform to update your Pod repo:
+In order to solve the problem, prior the installation, run the following command in your platform to update your Pod repo:

 ```bash
 pod update